 Easement fees are based on a percentage of the appraised value of the area covered by the easement, plus an application fee of $2000.

 Yes, you must have either a lease or easement issued by the state.
 (An easement grants a long-term right to use or occupy the land for a specific purpose.)
 The DNR may issue an easement to cross state-owned lands for the purposes of constructing and maintaining roads.
 However, the DNR is not required to issue easements upon request.
 Also, DNR staff may request applicants to realign proposed easements to minimize impacts on the environment or natural resources.
-If the state-owned land is trust fund land, state law provides that the easements can only be issued to local units of government, not to individuals.
+If the state-owned land is trust fund land, state law provides that the easement term is limited to 50 years.

 Instructions for completing this application are contained within the application form.
 An accurate and complete application will help processing the request as rapidly as possible.